-The Exploration and Development plan that IsoEnergy is planning and currently executing for the Laroque East property has two main goals:
+The Exploration and Development plan that IsoEnergy is planning and currently executing for the Larocque East property has two main goals:

-- 1. Grow the inferred mineral resource base by identifying further pods of uranium mineralization to the east of the Hurricane Zone. - 2.
+- 1. Grow the inferred mineral resource base by identifying further pods of uranium mineralization, both near the deposit and along the Larocque trend to the east of the Hurricane Zone. - 2.
 Conduct internal studies to further characterize the hydrological and geotechnical aspects of the hurricane zone to enable the assessment of potential mining and milling options.